This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2017 to 2018 academic year.

 - social activities/groups where no programme of study takes place

-In any instances where a young parent is still looking after their child, for example, while they are undertaking a study programme with a childcare provider, this is outside the scope of Care to Learn funding.
+- any instances where a young parent is still looking after their child, for example, while they are undertaking a study programme with a childcare provider

-Young parents can apply before the date of their study programme has been finalised; however the application cannot be fully assessed until the study programme details are confirmed.
+Young parents can apply before their study programme dates are finalised but SBSS cannot assess the application until confirmation of the study programme details.

 Study time and work experience placements

-Young parents can claim Care to Learn for independent study time which is required as part of their study programme, eg to complete coursework, undertake revision or homework.
-The amount of independent study time which is required must be agreed between the young parent and their education institution.
+Young parents can claim C2L for independent study time required as part of their study programme, for example, to complete coursework, undertake revision or homework.
+The amount of independent study time must be agreed between the young parent and their education institution.

-Childcare provision must be registered with Ofsted for it to be eligible for Care to Learn funding.
+Childcare provision must be registered with Ofsted for it to be eligible for C2L funding.
 It must be registered in one of the following ways:

 - on the early years register with either Ofsted or a childminder agency